 - Communicate your estate distribution intention clearly, especially that of your overseas estate.

-- If you own assets in countries with high estate duties, like the USA, the UK & some EU countries, you might want to hold a US$ life policy to provide the liquidity to clear the taxes and estate settlement costs.
-In the end, US currency is still the most liquid and recognised currency in the world.
+- If you own assets in countries with high estate duties, like the USA, the UK and some EU countries, you might want to hold a US$ life policy to provide the liquidity to clear the taxes and estate settlement costs.
+Ultimately, US currency is still the most liquid and recognised currency in the world.